Superior, Wisconsin

-Superior is at the western end of Lake Superior in northwestern Wisconsin.
+Superior (Gete-oodenaang) is a city in Douglas County, Wisconsin, United States, and its county seat.
+The population was 26,751 at the 2020 census.
+Superior and nearby Duluth, Minnesota, sit at the western tip of Lake Superior and together form the Twin Ports, a major Great Lakes harbor.

 Bordered by Saint Louis, Superior, and Allouez bays, the city is framed by two rivers: the Nemadji and the Saint Louis.
-Superior and the neighboring city across the bay, Duluth, Minnesota, form a single metropolitan area called the Twin Ports.
-They share a harbor that is one of the most important ports on the Great Lakes.
-Both cities feature museum ships (SS William A. Irvin in Duluth and SS Meteor in Superior), devoted to the local maritime heritage.
+Superior is at the junction of U.S. Route 2 and U.S. Route 53 immediately north of, and adjacent to, both the Village of Superior and the Town of Superior.
+It is an industrial city, with ship harbors along two sides, several large rail yards, an oil refinery, and a shipyard.
+Superior and neighboring Duluth feature museum ships (SS William A. Irvin in Duluth and SS Meteor in Superior), devoted to the local maritime heritage.
 Superior was the final port of call for SS Edmund Fitzgerald before her sinking on November 10, 1975.
-It is an industrial city, with ship harbors along two sides, several large rail yards, an oil refinery, and shipyard.

 History

 The first log cabin in Superior was erected in September 1853 on the banks of the Nemadji River, at the same time that ground was broken for construction of the locks and ship canal at Sault Ste.
 Marie, Michigan.
 This was intended to allow ships to bypass the rapids at that site.
 Superior was incorporated as a city on March 25, 1889.
 Around the same time Superior became the seat of newly formed Douglas County.
 Immediately there was eagerness for a railroad from Lake Superior to the Pacific Coast, and investment flowed in, but then the Panic of 1857 hit, investment slowed, and the population of the new city collapsed from 2500 to 500.

-25 years later the Northern Pacific Railway and other rail lines finally arrived, fulfilling the dream of a rail and water highway from coast to coast.
+Twenty-five years later the Northern Pacific Railway and other rail lines finally arrived, fulfilling the dream of a rail and water highway from coast to coast.
 In 1883 General John H. Hammond formed the Land and River Improvement Company, which developed much of West Superior, including the West Superior Iron and Steel plant.
 Numerous grain, coal and lumber businesses formed in the same period.

-In the Boom Period from 1888 to 1892, Land and River Improvement and others built impressive architect-designed business blocks on Tower Avenue, seeing Superior as the "new Chicago."
+In the Boom Period from 1888 to 1892, Land and River Improvement and others built architect-designed business blocks on Tower Avenue, seeing Superior as the "new Chicago".
 Many of the investors were from out East, so the buildings received names like the New Jersey Block and the Maryland Block.
 By 1892, population was 34,000.
 Then the Panic of 1893 hit, and development slowed again.

-Between 1890 and 1920, the city was heavily settled by migrants from the eastern United States as well as immigrants from over 15 countries, including England, Scotland, Ireland, Norway, Sweden, Finland, Belgium, Poland, Germany, Austria, Italy, Hungary, and Croatia.